RamSailopal/iKnow/README.md

 ![Alt text](iknow.webp?raw=true "iKnow")

-In the demonsteation, three pieces of text are processed by iKnow.
+In the demonstration, three pieces of text are processed by iKnow.
 The sentences sit in the global IKNOW:

     ^IKNOW("text","After discussing his nausea, the patient didn't report suffering from chest pain, shortness of breath or tickling")=""
     ^IKNOW("text","I liked the striped pijamas, but the slippers didn't really fit with it")=""